 The only exception to this rule happens at far southern latitudes – for example, at South America’s Tierra del Fuego – where the Pleiades rise a short while after Aldebaran rises.

-However, the story about the lost seventh Pleiad harbors a universal theme.
+However, the story about the lost seventh Pleiad appears universal.
 The astronomer Robert Burnham Jr. found the lost Pleaid myth prevalent in the star lore of European, African, Asian, Indonesian, Native American and Aboriginal Australian populations.

 Moreover, Burnham suggested that the “lost Pleiad” may have basis in fact.
-After all, modern astronomy has found that the seventh-brightest Pleiades star – Pleione – is a complicated and hard-to-understand “shell star” that goes through numerous permutations.
+Modern astronomy has found that the seventh-brightest Pleiades star – Pleione – is a complicated shell star that goes through numerous permutations.
 These changes cause this star to vary in brightness.

 To see more than six or seven Pleiades stars, you must have very good eyesight (or a pair of binoculars).
 And you must be willing to spend time under a dark, moonless sky.
 Stephen O’Meara, a dark-sky connoisseur, claims that eyes dark-adapted for 30 minutes are six times more sensitive to light than eyes dark-adapted for 15 minutes.
 The surest way to see additional Pleiades stars is to look at this cluster through binoculars or low power in a telescope.

-Pleiades as calendar, in history and in modern science.
 Historically, the Pleiades have served as a calendar for many civilizations.
-The Greek name “Pleiades” probably comes from a word meaning “to sail.”
+The Greek name Pleiades probably comes from a word meaning to sail.
 In the ancient Mediterranean world, the day that the Pleiades cluster first appeared in the morning sky before sunrise announced the opening of the navigation season.

 The modern-day festival of Halloween originates from an old Druid rite that coincided with the midnight culmination of the Pleiades cluster.
-It was believed that the veil dividing the living from the dead is at its thinnest when the Pleiades culminates – reaches its highest point in the sky – at midnight.
+People believed the veil dividing the living from the dead is at its thinnest when the Pleiades culminates – reaches its highest point in the sky – at midnight.

-In both myth and science, the Pleiades are considered to be sibling stars.
-Modern astronomers say the Pleiades stars were born from the same cloud of gas and dust some 100 million years ago.
+In both myth and science, the Pleiades are sibling stars.
+Modern astronomers say the stars were born from the same cloud of gas and dust some 100 million years ago.
 This gravitationally bound cluster of several hundred stars looms some 430 light-years distant, and these sibling stars drift through space together at about 25 miles per second (40 km/sec).
-Many of these Pleiades stars shine hundreds of times more brightly than our sun.
+Many of these stars shine hundreds of times more brightly than our sun.